wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

 simply stored uncompressed.

 We next describe the operational details.
-When a block is to be written back to the NVM from the LLC, the controller first attempts to compress the block using the FPC algorithm.
+When a block is to be written back to the NVM from the LLC, the controller first attempts to compress the block using the 64-bit FPC algorithm (for less header metadata).
 The paper proposes that the three-bit headers for each compressed words are stored consecutively as a separate section before the payload, such that the offsets of the payloads can be determined in one cycle, and decompressed in the next cycle.
+The total size of the header is 24 bits, since there are only 8 64-bit words per cache block.
 Another feature of this arrangement is that the compressed size can also be computed easily without decompressing the block first, as the three-bit headers can always be found at known locations.
 Then the compressed size is used to determine the encoding scheme in the next step.